 The US has instigated this entire crisis, but it is blaming everything on Russia each step of the way.

-After it staged a violent and illegal coup against the Kiev government, it accused Russia of fomenting unrest in the Eastern and Southern parts of the country, but it is only natural that ethnic Russians in these regions would want to be reabsorbed back into Russia.
-They don’t want to be second class citizens in a country that’s wrecked by American economic manipulation, and they don’t want to be a pawn in a dangerous game of provocation against Russia, maybe even war against Russia, whom they identify with.
+After it staged a coup against the Kyiv government, it accused Russia of fomenting unrest in the Eastern and Southern parts of the country, but it is only natural that ethnic Russians in these regions would want to be reabsorbed back into Russia.
+They don’t want to be second-class citizens in a country that’s wrecked by American economic manipulation, and they don’t want to be a pawn in a dangerous game of provocation against Russia, maybe even war against Russia, whom they identify with.
 Ukraine is being used by the US to disrupt the economic integration of Russia and Europe.
 The US is trying to prevent both Russia and China from becoming vital economic partners of Europe, because this would leave no room for the United States.”

-You have to be insane or an American policy maker to think Russia would let go of its seaport on the Black Sea (Sevastopol) or Mediterranean (Tartus), and that’s why Putin had to put the kibosh on Uncle Sam’s hubris in both Ukraine and Syria.
+You have to be insane or an American policy maker to think Russia would let go of its seaport on the Black Sea (Sevastopol) or the Mediterranean (Tartus), and that’s why Putin had to put the kibosh on Uncle Sam’s hubris in both Ukraine and Syria.
 Though it’s doubtful that Putin will be satisfied with annexing these key locations when there are plenty more containing oil reaching further into Ukraine

 Inside were lace curtains, seats lovingly upholstered in geometric patterns and an image of Times Square.
 The ceiling was fringed with plastic snowflakes and pasted with smiley faces and reflective hearts.
 A calendar said, “The TREE of Life.”
 Stevie Wonder was wailing, “I just called to say I love you.”
 The owner of this trippy establishment was a burly man of about fifty.